 - a.
 Passage of Step 2 Clinical Knowledge and Step 2 Clinical Skills will be required for graduation.
 Initial attempts at Step 2 exams must be taken by October 31 of the year preceding graduation.
 Students who fail to do so will not be allowed to participate further in clinical rotations until these exams are taken. - b.
 Passing scores must be documented no later than May 1 of the year graduating.
-Failure to document a passing score by May 1 will result in a delay in graduation.
+Failure to document a passing score by May 1 may result in a delay in graduation. - Failure of CK or CS after three attempts will be grounds for referral to the GPC and probable dismissal